 The character of Rorschach was heavily based on the Question.
 This has lead to an interesting feedback loop where some interpretations of the Question after Watchmen's release have tended towards displaying Rorschach-like qualities.
 In The Question #14, Sage reads a watchmen comic, and later tries to be more like Rorschach, but after being beaten up and asked any last words he states: "Rorschach Sucks."

 Justice League Unlimited

 The Question made a number of appearances in the Justice League Unlimited animated series.
 He first appears in the episode "Fearful Symmetry," and makes speaking appearances in a subsequent four episodes, as well as cameo appearances in five others.
 He bears more than a passing resemblance to Rorschach, and is noted in the series as a "crackpot" and paranoiac who is obsessively dedicated to an incredibly complex conspiracy theory that he believes dictates the course of human events.
+He is shown to have feelings towards Huntress and official become a couple at the end of the episode "Double Date."
 Despite his eccentricities he is acknowledged as a superb detective, and is instrumental in unraveling a conspiracy and uncovering important secrets in the series.
 He is voiced by Jeffrey Coombs.